There is a wide range of accommodation options available to students joiing the Study Abroad programme.

-The catering package is offered during term time and Freshers' week and residents use shared kitchens to cater for themselves during the Christmas and Easter vacations.
+The catering package is offered during term time and Welcome Week, with residents using shared kitchens to cater for themselves during the vacations periods.

 Self-catered Accommodation (no meals provided)

 Self-catering Halls provide kitchen facilities that you share with a number of other Hall residents.
+Well-equipped kitchen facilities are provided that are shared between residents.
+One of the main advantages of choosing self-catered accommodation is flexibility, giving you the opportunity to eat what, when and where you like.
+The self-catered option may be preferred by those with special dietary requirements.
 The kitchens are equipped with all the essential items such as cooker, fridge, freezer, kettle, microwave and toaster.
 You only need to bring cutlery, plates, bowls, pots and pans.

 The main advantage of self-catering accommodation is flexibility, giving you the opportunity to eat what, when and where you like.
 Self-catering might be more appropriate for students with medical or religious diets.
 As a self-catered resident you have the option of loading cash onto your Campus Card. nad you can then use the card to buy meals in some of the restaurants and cafes across the campus.
 You don't have to worry about carrying cash and can get a discount on many menu items.